codeonlyjs/website/content/guide/templateTransitions.md

 ### Asymmetric Class Names

-For asymmetric transitions use the following classes for the enter side of the transition:
+For asymmetric transitions use the following classes for used for the enter side of the transition:

 * `tx-entering` - element is entering